gammaled/guled-investment-group/README.md

 **Contact Form**

 * I got the contact form from [Bootstrap](https://getbootstrap.com/) which is used to contact the **website owner** for more information.
 I customized and styled it to fit the colour scheme and design plans.
 The **user** enters their personal contact information in the **form field**.
 * For now, there will be no feedback since it will not be possible to send a form.
+The site for educational purposes only.

 ## Bugs
 ---